The W. Edwards

 MSITAM Program through appropriate coursework, coupled with continuing

 direction, evaluation of student progress, and regular assessment

 of student learning outcomes, supervised and administered by qualified

-The MSITAM Program is presented on a trimester basis.
-Students are generally enrolled in 10 - 13 units per trimester.
-Each trimester consists of a minimum time period of 16 weeks from the date study commences.
-Students not completing all trimester coursework in the 16-week period will be granted an automatic 2 month extension of time to complete the trimester.
-Students may take a leave-of-absence between trimesters.
-However, except in special circumstances, the entire degree program (3 trimesters) must be completed within 5 years.
+The MSITAM Program is presented on a Semester basis.
+Students are generally enrolled in 10 - 13 units per Semester.
+Each Semester consists of a minimum time period of 16 weeks from the date study commences.
+Students not completing all Semester coursework in the 16-week period will be granted an automatic 2 month extension of time to complete the Semester.
+Students may take a leave-of-absence between Semesters.
+However, except in special circumstances, the entire degree program (3 Semesters) must be completed within 5 years.

 The University's independent study modality recognizes that education